Romilly Jenkins

-Romilly James Heald Jenkins (1907 – 30 September 1969) was a British scholar in Byzantine and Modern Greek studies.
-He occupied the prestigious seat of Koraes Professor of Modern Greek and Byzantine History, Language and Literature at King's College London, in 1946–1960.
+Romilly James Heald Jenkins (10 February 1907 – 30 September 1969) was a British scholar in Byzantine and Modern Greek studies.
+He occupied the prestigious seat of Koraes Professor of Modern Greek and Byzantine History, Language and Literature at King's College London, from 1946 to 1960.

 Life

+Jenkins was born in Hitchin, Hertfordshire, the son of James Heald Jenkins and Theodora née Ingram.
+He attended The Leys School, Cambridge, and Emmanuel College, Cambridge, where he graduated with a first in parts I and II of the classical tripos and was awarded the Davies Scholarship, the Prendergast Greek Studentship, and, most significantly, the Chancellor's Classical Medal.